Facebook

 The Michigan Catastrophic Claims Association (MCCA) is, at its core, a reinsurance fund.
 The fund is responsible for reinsuring lifetime uncapped benefits afforded to people under their auto policy.
 Following a crash that left someone injured, the injured person must first turn to their own auto insurance policy, and that policy pays the claim.
 However, after a person accrues $550,000 in costs associated with their motor vehicle injuries, the MCCA fund will reimburse any amount of money over that limit to the insurance company.

-Another important reminder: not everyone has lifetime uncapped benefits mentioned above following 2019 law changes, now motorists must choose to pay for those benefits.
+Importantly, however, not everyone has lifetime uncapped benefits mentioned above under the new no-fault law that was passed in 2019.
+Under the new law, motorists must now choose to pay for those benefits.

 How is the Michigan Catastrophic Claims Association funded?